 Ender's character suffers as well.
 His tactical genius is largely an Informed Ability

 due to the film only portraying his first and final battle games, thereby skipping his growth as a leader and tactician, and making him appear to have simply arrived at the school perfect.
-This is only worsened by there being very little sense of how much time has passed between any given event in the movie, making it seem as if the entire film could have taken place in as little as a couple weeks.
+This is only worsened by there being very little sense of how much time has passed between any given event in the movie, making it seem as if the entire film took place in a week instead of years.
 Ender's emotional journey, which was arguably the true main conflict of the book, is only lightly touched upon a handful of times.
 This is most evident in the final act of the film, when the spectacle of grand space battles becomes the focus instead of the breakdown-inducing mental stress of Command School on the kids, and Ender's disillusionment with the entire war in particular.

 What it comes down to is that Ender's Game